 Cross reactivity – this is either mediated by immunologic or non-immunologic mechanisms.
 The former kind is usually explained by the presence of common structural antigenic determinants in the cross-reacting drugs.
 In the case of compounds provoking non-immunologic hypersensitivity reactions, cross-reactivity is explained by a common pharmacological characteristic, such as the inhibitory effect of non-steroidal anti-inflammatory drugs on cyclooxygenase-1 and the capability of muscle relaxants or contrast media to release histamine through a non-immunologic mechanism.
 While structural similarity is reflected in the structural categorization of SNOMED CT Substances, the threshold of similarity that should trigger cross reactivity alerts is not well-defined.
 Generally, an external knowledge source outside of SNOMED CT is required for reliable cross reactivity checking.

-Bidirectional allergy checking – SNOMED CT does not provide the ability
+Bidirectional allergy checking – Documenting allergy to a drug product containing multiple substances in which the causative substance is known through testing or a high probability requires that documentation of an allergy to the product will trigger an alert if a drug containing only that substance is ordered.
+Similarly, an allergy to a drug containing a single substance should trigger an alert if a drug product containing that substance is ordered.
+Because isA relationships in SNOMED CT are unidirectional, decision support systems based on the SNOMED CT allergy/hypersensitivity clinical finding hierarchies will need to be designed to traverse these hierarchies in both directions in order to trigger the kinds of alerts just described.

 Appendix A Glossary of Terms